Byankap/sql_data_analyst_notes/intro_sql_server.md

 	COUNT(column) AS new_name (without an alias with will be a no column name) SELECT
 	COUNT(DISTINCT column) AS new_name (without an alias with will be a no column name)

+-- Count the number of distinct rows with columns make, model SELECT COUNT(DISTINCT(make, model))
+FROM cars;

 --min and max (column value)
 SELECT